zhouyan/MCKL/docs/random_distribution.rst

 running macOS Sierra (version 10.12.4).

 Three compilers are tested, LLVM clang (version Apple 8.1.0), GNU GCC (version 6.3.0), and Intel C++ compiler (version 17.0.2).
-They are labeled as “LLVM”, “GNU” and “Intel”, respectively.
 Results of the LLVM clang compiler is shown here.
 The results with other compilers are similar.

 Two usage cases of RNGs are considered.
 The first is generating random integers within a loop, each iteration generate a single random integer,